Ready to learn about the difference between goals and objectives?

 In other words, they change outcome-oriented goals to process-oriented goals so there can be measurable achievements in the right direction.

-Let’s say Charlie wants to amp-up the revenue he gets from his Kitten Mittens business.
+Let’s say you want to amp-up the revenue of your business.

-In order to do that, one of Charlie’s marketing objectives is to increase the number of customers by 20%.
+In order to do that, one of your marketing objective is to increase the number of customers by 20%.

-Here, Charlie’s goal is increasing revenue while his objective would be to increase customers by 20%!
+Here, your goal is increasing revenue while your objective would be to increase customers by 20%!

 Goals vs. Objectives: What Are the Major Differences?